ALP Dark Matter Mini-Clusters from Kinetic Fragmentation

 In the case when $U(1)$ breaking happens before or during inflation, all Hubble patches are inflated to huge sizes so that the initial angle is the same in all the observable universe.
 This is referred as the \emph{pre-inflationary scenario}.
 Even in this scenario the ALP field has some fluctuations.
 Unavoidable ones are the adiabatic fluctuations that arise due to the temperature fluctuations of the radiation bath.
 If ALPs are present during inflation, and they are massless or light compared to the inflation scale $H_{I}$, they also pick up quantum fluctuations given by $\delta \theta\simeq H_{I}/(2\pi f_{I})$ where $f_{I}$ is the effective decay constant during inflation which might be different from its value today \cite{Linde:1991km}.
 The ratio of the isocurvature fluctuations to the adiabatic ones are highly constrained by the Planck 2018 data \cite{Aghanim:2018eyx,Planck:2018jri}.
 Throughout this work we will consider the pre-inflationary scenario, and assume that the inflationary isocurvature fluctuations are negligible.

-Even though the initial size of the fluctuations is small in the pre-inflationary scenario, in some cases fluctuations can be enhanced significantly due to various instabilities \cite{Johnson:2008se}.
-A well-known example related to the periodic potential is when the initial angle $\theta_{i}$ is very close to the top of the potential\footnote{Such an initial condition can be realized with dynamical mechanisms without tuning \cite{Co:2018mho,Takahashi:2019pqf,Huang:2020etx}.}, i.e. $\abs{\pi-\theta_{i}}\ll 1$, referred as the \emph{large misalignment mechanism (LMM)} \cite{Arvanitaki:2019rax} or \emph{extreme axion} \cite{Zhang:2017dpp}.
+Even though the initial size of the fluctuations is small in the pre-inflationary scenario, in some cases fluctuations can be enhanced significantly due to various instabilities \cite{Johnson:2008se}, or as a result of an early matter dominated era \cite{Nelson:2018via}.
+For the former, a well-known example related to the periodic potential is when the initial angle $\theta_{i}$ is very close to the top of the potential\footnote{Such an initial condition can be realized with dynamical mechanisms without tuning \cite{Co:2018mho,Takahashi:2019pqf,Huang:2020etx}.}, i.e. $\abs{\pi-\theta_{i}}\ll 1$, referred as the \emph{large misalignment mechanism (LMM)} \cite{Arvanitaki:2019rax} or \emph{extreme axion} \cite{Zhang:2017dpp}.